Skip to content

 In the Frictionless Login node, we have three flow pins to handle the result of our login operation:

-• On Success: This flow pin executes if the login completed successfully.
+• On Success: executes if the login completed successfully.

-• On Error: This flow pin executes if any error happens during our login flow.
+• On Error: executes if any error happens during our login flow.

-• On Cancelled: This is used in very special cases and can mostly be ignored for now.
+• On Cancelled: used in very special cases and can mostly be ignored for now.

 And That's it!
 If this operation succeeds, you'll have a Guest Account signed-into the Player0 user slot.

-With the SDKs default configuration and the above setup, you can enter PIE (Play-In-Editor).
-You should see several requests's responses being written to your Output Log window.
+With the SDKs default configuration and the above setup, you can enter PIE (Play-In-Editor) and should see several requests' responses being written to your Output Log window.
 After you see the final GetMe request, you can exit PIE knowing you've made your very first request to Beamable.
 Congratulations!

 Next Steps

-• We highly recommend to use verbose logging log Category Verbose when encountering an issue stemming from our SDK (Log Categories can be found in BeambleCore/BeamLogging.h file).
+• We highly recommend using verbose logging log Category Verbose when encountering an issue stemming from our SDK (Log Categories can be found in BeambleCore/BeamLogging.h file).

-• This verbose logging will print out a lot more information about requests being made and what the SDK is doing.
-Its meant to aid us in diagnosing issues that you may encounter when using the SDK AND not for production use.
+• This verbose logging will print a lot more information about requests being made and what the SDK is doing.
+Its meant to aid us in diagnosing issues that you may encounter when using the SDK, NOT for production use.
 To turn it off in the same editor session, just run log Category Display in the editor console.

 • When reporting an issue to us, try to reproduce the issue with the logs of the relevant systems set to Verbose and attach them to your report.
 It usually helps us A LOT.